-Packed with a melange of religions, fascinating history, awesome natural wonders and a vibrant restaurant and nightlife scene, Beirut is quickly starting to gain popularity among travellers who prefer adventure and luxury without the hordes of tourists.
+Packed with fascinating history, awesome natural wonders and a vibrant restaurant and nightlife scene, Beirut is quickly starting to gain popularity among travellers who prefer adventure and luxury without the hordes of tourists.

 Everyone I have talked to who has visited Beirut has quickly fallen in love with it.
 The largely progressive city is nothing like its middle eastern neighbours.
 Beirut is a unique place where you can find a nightclub next to a mosque, a bombed-out building next to a Chanel boutique, a place where Christianity and Islam sit together side by side and share a bowl of hummus.